yongxinlyu/yongxinlyu.github.io/_posts/2025-04-01-books-I-read.md

 ### How I Read

 I rarely read physical books.
-Not because I dislike them—on the contrary, I *love* the feel of paper—but mostly because:
+Not because I dislike them—on the contrary, I *love* the feel of paper—but mostly because: They’re expensive; I can never commit to just one book at a time.

-1. They’re expensive.

-2. I can never commit to just one book at a time.

 I tend to jump between several books, and I often abandon them halfway through.
 Some of the physical books I bought years ago are still sitting on my shelf, untouched beyond chapter three.

 For convenience, I’ve switched to reading ebooks.
-I started with Google Play Books, which I used for three years.
+I started with **Google Play Books**, which I used for three years.
 It had a lovely page-flipping animation that made digital reading feel tactile, almost like the real thing.
-More recently, I moved to Apple’s Books app because it syncs better across all my devices.
+More recently, I moved to **Apple’s Books app** because it syncs better across all my devices.
 It makes picking up where I left off—whether on the couch or the train—effortless.

 As for where I get my books… I don’t usually buy them.
-I use [Anna’s Archive](https://annas-archive.org/), which is basically the Sci-Hub of books.
+I use [Anna’s Archive](https://annas-archive.org/), which is basically the **Sci-Hub of books**.
 I download EPUB files and import them into the Books app.
 It’s saved me a lot of money and made spontaneous reading a whole lot easier.

 ### What I Read